michael2008/ME-Live-Doc/docs/me-holo-sdk.md

 ### Overview

-The aim of MEHolo SDK is to provide elegantly crafted APIs to help developers build their own applications easily and efficiently.
+The main aim of MEHolo SDK is to provide elegantly crafted APIs to help developers build their own applications easily and efficiently.
 In addition, based on Xamarin's cross-platform solution, MEHolo SDK can be integrated with the different platforms, including iOS, Android, UWP and .Net Framework.

 ### Basic Usage